rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240214_New York Times Podcasts.md

 *  You know, he will confuse people, for instance, mentioning Helmut Kohl when he means Angela Merkel,
 *  different chancellors of Germany.
 *  Helmut Kohl, of course, been dead for a number of years.
 *  Same with France.
-He confused François Mitterrand, the late president of France, with Emmanuel Macron,
+He confused FranÃ§ois Mitterrand, the late president of France, with Emmanuel Macron,
 *  the current president of France.
 *  In my reporting, even talking with people about private moments with the president,
 *  what's striking is like administration officials, for instance, who haven't seen him in a while,